All field trips are FREE. Sign-ups are first come first serve.

-For those that can’t go to the dinosaur quarry, Greg McDonald will lead a trip to the site of dinosaur bones that date as far back as the Jurassic Era, 145 million years ago.
-The road to Fossil Point is accessible by most cars except after storms when the road turns to mud and is home to large vertebrae, leg bones, and fantastic views of the La Sal mountains.
+Join paleontologist Greg McDonald on a tour of Fossil Point, a site where boulders yield large dinosaur bones that date as far back as the Jurassic Era, 145 million years ago.
+This extraordinary site, very close to Green River, is home to large dinosaur vertebrae, leg bones, and fantastic views of the La Sal mountains.

 Join Dr. Tim Riley as he explores the cultural landscape of Grassy Trail Creek.
 One of the major drainages along the Book Cliffs, Grassy Trail Creek has been called home by human communities for thousands of years.
 Visit a Fremont village site, learn about the radical labor disputes and martial law of the early 20th century, investigate the Sunnyside coal coking ovens used to fuel the steel industry, and wonder about the artists who made the rock art in this lesser known area of eastern Utah.